 The final result:

-I am sure there are 100’s of ways to make a picture look vintage.
+I am sure there are 100’s of ways to make any Stock images you have look vintage.
 This was my way.
 I’d probably do something different another time, but I think it looks pretty good.

 Stumbled across this somehow….
 Something UO related I think… And this entry is what, 3 yrs old – so you’ll probably never see these comments… Oh well

 Anyway, your changes in the 2nd image are amazing.